The Clear Edge

 Q: What happens if I never build OS comprehension and stay at Level 0–1 while aiming for $150K?

-A: You keep collecting frameworks, mis-sequence fixes, and can spend years between $85K–$110K with scattered effort, high decision fatigue, and no repeatable way to add the next $50K without breaking layers.
+A: You keep collecting frameworks, mis-sequence fixes, and can spend years between $85K–$110K with scattered effort, high decision fatigue, and no clear way to add the next $50K without breaking layers.

 Q: How do the 5 diagnostic exercises in this article help me test and strengthen my Business OS understanding?

-A: Each scenario forces you to pick the single broken layer using concrete numbers like utilization, conversion rate, hours worked, and energy scores so you can hit 5/5 accuracy and operate at Level 3 comprehension.
+A: Each scenario forces you to pick the single broken layer using concrete numbers like utilization, conversion rate, hours worked, and energy scores.
+Hit 5/5 accuracy and you operate at Level 3 comprehension.

 ⚑ Found a Mistake or Broken Flow?